 Click to contact our personal injury lawyers today

-Building a Civil Case Against a Hit and Run Driver
+Building a Civil Case Against a Hit-and-Run Driver

-In many hit and run cases, the police, the victim’s insurer, or a car accident lawyer can identify the driver who fled the scene.
+In many hit-and-run cases, the police, the victim’s insurer, or a car accident lawyer can identify the driver who fled the scene.
 This may be possible using evidence including:

 - Eyewitness statements